vflopez77/Pewlett-Hackard-Analysis/README.md

 ON rt.title = mt.title
 ORDER BY rt.count DESC
 ```
-  - This analysis shows that every mentor would have approximately 50-75 mentees.<br>
+  - This analysis shows that every mentor would have approximately 50-75 mentees.<br><br>
   <img src=/Resources/mentor_load.png></img><br>

+### Conclusions<br>
+Pewlett-Hackard is facing a crisis with the impending retirement of thousands of workers.
+They are meeting this crisis with eyes open and have compiled employee data to be analyzed for the purpose of meeting the challenge.
+Our analysis has shown that a mentorship program could work and the right proportion of titles are represented.
+However, the current pool restricted to employees with birth dates in 1965 is too small and will overburden the mentors with 50-75 mentees each.
+We recommend increasing the pool of mentors by including birth dates in 1964 and 1966 as well.